How to Maintain Fire Safety During the Cold, When We Rely Heavily on Home Heating

 • Only the fuel prescribed by the heater’s manufacturer should be used in a fuel-burning space heater.

-• Your fireplace should be equipped with a screen to prevent sparks flying into the room.
+• Your fireplace should be equipped with a screen.
+This prevents sparks flying into the room.

-• Wood stoves, fireplaces and chimneys should be inspected and cleaned by a professional on a yearly basis.
+• Wood stoves, fireplaces and chimneys should be inspected.
+They should also be cleaned by a professional on a yearly basis.

 • Never go to sleep without making sure that the fire in your fireplace is completely out.
 Check to make sure that the ashes are cold.